nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename Tag

+**MSS**

+1. User requests to rename tag
+2. AddressBook prompt for name
+3. User enters name
+4. AddressBook shows current tag of the person if it exist
+5. AddressBook prompt for new tag
+6. User enters new tag
+7. AddressBook update with new tag

+**Extensions**

+2a. the person does not exist

+> 2a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+3a. the new tag is invalid
+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 5

 ## Appendix C : Non Functional Requirements